| The following is the complete

 any type of treatment, other than surgery, only offers superficial

+and limited results.
 HOLD OFF COMMENTS UNTIL THE SERIES IS DONE, PLEASE!

 I know these statements are going to cause some disagreement, but